kimballtyler/API-Hackathon/README.md

 # comedy-event-finder
-A hackathon project utilizing the data from the Ticketmaster and Google Maps API's.
-Created a stand-up comedy event finder application.
+A hackathon project utilizing the data from the Ticketmaster and Google Maps API's to create a stand-up comedy event finder application.

 ## Technologies Used